Toronto's Trusted Insurance Brokerage · Est. 2015

 Know the Difference

-Understanding which coverage applies to your situation is important for a successful application.
+Understanding which coverage applies to your situation is important for a successful Super Visa application.
+In fact, using the wrong type of policy can result in a visa refusal.

 Super Visa Insurance

-Specifically required for eligible parents and grandparents applying for a Super Visa.
-Must meet minimum IRCC coverage and policy requirements.
+This coverage is specifically required for eligible parents and grandparents applying for a Super Visa.
+Moreover, it must meet minimum IRCC coverage and policy requirements.

 • Minimum $100,000 medical coverage required